 Now that you have a beautiful newly planted tree it is time to master the steps of keeping it that way.
-The bad news is that for the first 2 years this will take some time and attention on your part, but the good news is that after those 2 years of work your tree should be happy and healthy and not require much more them some pruning and fertilization by your arborist every few years.
+The bad news is that for the first 2 years this will take some time and attention on your part, but the good news is that after those 2 years of work your tree should be happy and healthy and not require much more them some pruning and fertilization by your arborist every 3-5 years.
 Below is a description of each of the subjects regarding your new tree requiring your attention.

 It is essential to maintain an area free of turf and weeds around tree trunks, because turf and weeds compete for water and nutrients, and some produce chemicals toxic to other plants.
 A small turf-free area around a tree also reduces the need for mowers to come close.
 This clear area must be at least one-foot in radius.
 Larger areas add little benefit.
 After four or five years, tree roots are extensive enough that other plants close to their trunks are not a problem, although mower operators should still exercise caution.